 Golden won a Pulitzer as a reporter for The Wall Street Journal in 2004 for a series of articles on preferences for children and donors in college admissions.
 He expanded that series into a critically acclaimed national bestseller, “The Price of Admission: How America’s Ruling Class Buys Its Way Into Elite Colleges — and Who Gets Left Outside the Gates.”
-The book has drawn renewed attention since the 2016 presidential election because of its disclosure that Harvard admitted Jared Kushner after his father pledged $2.5 million to the university.
-An updated edition will be published in October 2019 with new reporting on the Operation Varsity Blues scandal.
+An updated edition was published in October 2019 with new reporting on the Operation Varsity Blues scandal.

 Golden’s book, “Spy Schools: How The CIA, FBI, and Foreign Intelligence Secretly Exploit America’s Universities,” was published by Henry Holt in October 2017.
 Spy novelist John Le Carre praised it as “timely and shocking,” and former U.S. Homeland Security Secretary Janet Napolitano called it a “must-read.”
 He is the co-author, with ProPublica reporter Renee Dudley, of "The Ransomware Hunting Team," which was published by Farrar, Straus and Giroux in fall 2022.
 Amazon made it an "editor's pick" for best nonfiction of the year, and the New York Times described it as "brilliant."